vincepower/ansible-testdrive/README.md

 ## ansible-testdrive/web

 To show how roles can work, this uses two roles.
-One installs nginx and the second installs PHP.
+One installs Apache HTTPD and the second installs PHP.

 Using the WebConsole address you can now connect to http://$WebConsole/info.php